 It’s important to understand the difference between an estimate and a contract, and clearly communicate your intention with the client.

-The Five Tiers of Construction Estimates
+The Five Levels of Construction Cost Estimates

 Most project managers and estimators recognize five tiers of estimate that coincide with the standard five phases of the design process.
 They’re called tiers because they build on one another, growing in complexity as the design is finalized.
 Often two or more of them — sometimes all of them — will be used throughout the course of a project.